WonyoungCho/plink/docs/GWAS.md

 $ plink --bfile sample5 --hardy
   : plink.hwe
 ```
-In 'plink.hwe', there are observed and expected frequencies of heterozygosity of each variants.
+In 'plink.hwe', there are observed and expected frequencies of heterozygosity for each variants.
 ```
 import pandas as pd